Updated for The War Within pre-patch – 8/17/24. Mythic Loot section to be updated soon.

 If you’re concerned about being benched for one reason or another, especially if the logs don’t show you the reason, contact a warlord directly – after raid night is over.
 Don’t get mad pre- or mid-raid, because that is one of the fastest ways to wind up sitting on the bench for an even longer period.

-When you get benched, please do not aggressively ask the reasoning for it (publicly or privately – we have received both), even if you believe you did not deserve to be sat.
-A poor attitude does not belong in a team environment, and just makes the raid lead’s lives more stressful.
-Instead, take a deep breath, and take a more introspective approach.
+When you get benched, take a deep breath, and take an introspective approach.
 Review the above bulleted lists and consider why you may not have been included.
+If you aren’t sure why you’ve been benched, use that introspection.
 “Was I benched from X fight because I had lower DPS than we needed?” or “I know I failed a few mechanics on this fight last week – is that why I wasn’t included this week?”.
 These questions show us that you’re aware of your faults, that you’re not looking to place blame on anyone else, and that you’ve left your ego at the door.

-If you want to make a raid lead grumpy, message them and say “I wasn’t the bottom DPS, so I shouldn’t be benched!”.
-This implies that you think DPS is the most important metric in a fight, someone else is worse than you are in all metrics, or that you have an inflated opinion of yourself.
 There are many factors why a person with lower DPS than you may not be benched.
 Perhaps they executed every mechanic perfectly.
-Maybe they are even executing unique mechanics that you do not have to do (seeds on Xy’mox, pedestals/offhealing on Sunking, etc).
+Maybe they are even executing unique mechanics that you do not have to do (fire hose on Larodar, orb callouts on Smolderon, seeds on Tindral, duckhandling on Council of Dreams etc).
 Maybe they are more communicative, or faster to respond to callouts.
 No one is perfect.
 Perhaps their faults were less likely to interfere with killing this boss than your own.
 Think about how best to improve and we will strategize how to get you back on bosses sooner rather than later.

 Let’s take a moment and do the usual: if you’ve read this far into the guide, and are currently on the mythic team (hopefuls need not do this yet), shoot Quetzie or Tiraffe the message “hotdog glowstick”.
 You know why.
 Those that aren’t on the mythic team are still free to message the aforementioned to let us know your interest, but be aware confirming that you’ve read this post does not guarantee a spot on the mythic team by itself.